NashwanBeiruti/NashwanBeiruti.github.io/README.md

 A Website created to show my accomplishements and future projects in the works.
 Website is made using HTML, JavaScript and CSS languages.

-The website also incorporates Bootstrap library and JQuery assets.
+This website also incorporates Bootstrap library and JQuery assets.